senchalabs/docs-i18n/guides/views/README.md

     Ext.create('MyApp.view.Welcome');

-The outcome is the same, but now we have a brand new component that we can create any number of times.
-This is the pattern we'll normally want to follow when building our app - create a subclass of an existing component then create an instance of it later.
-Let's take a look through what we just changed:
+The outcome is the same, but this time we have a new component that we can create any number of times.
+This is the pattern we normally want to follow when building our app - create a subclass of an existing component, then create an instance of it later.
+Let us take a look at the changes:

-* Ext.define allows us to create a new class, extending an existing one (Ext.Panel in this case)
+* We used Ext.define for creating a new class, by extending an existing one (Ext.Panel in this case)
 * We followed the MyApp.view.MyView convention for our new view class.
-You can name it whatever you like but we suggest sticking with convention
+Although you can name it whatever you like,  we suggest sticking with this naming convention
 * We defined config for the new class inside a config object

-Any of the config options available on Ext.Panel can now be specified in either our new class's config block or when we come to create our instance.
-When defining a subclass be sure to use the config object, when creating just pass in an object.
+Any of the config options available on Ext.Panel can be specified in either our new class's config block or when we come to create the class instance.
+When defining a subclass make sure to use the config object, when creating just pass in an object.

-For example, here's the same code again but with additional configuration passed in with our Ext.create call:
+For example, the following code is based on the previous code, but with additional configuration passed in with the Ext.create call:

     @example
     Ext.define('MyApp.view.Welcome', {